(one synonym : Castula binotata Walker, 1869)

 (Photo: courtesy of Peter Marriott, Moths of Victoria: Part 2)

-The male and female adult moths of this species are very similar, and have black forewings each with a variable yellow spot on the inner margin and a yellow mark along the costa.
+The male and female adult moths of this species are very similar, and have black forewings each with a variable yellow spot on the hind margin and a yellow mark along the costa.
 The hindwings are yellow with variable black margins, and each has a variable dark spot near the middle.
 The head and thorax are black except for an orange prothorax.
 The wingspan is up to 3 cms.

 The species is found in: